 I’m not going to lie: divorce is really difficult for children!
 Their life has been turned upside down, and they mourn their other parent and are unsure how to cope.

 All the worry and anxiety caused by your breakup is particularly unhealthy for kids.

 But regardless, we understand that a breakup could also be a difficult moment for you!
 This is the reason you must be able to master the skill of managing your emotions with the kids in the picture.

 - When the kids aren’t around, you talk to your attorney or best friend.

 - When they are with the other parent, you date.

-- You order the children to leave the room you need to have important discussions.
+- You order the children to leave the room when you need to have important discussions.

 - You turn up the volume on the TV so you can talk on the phone.

 Furthermore, you play hard to get.
 You tell lies.
-You know you can’t confide in them — they can’t be your confidant — but you also don’t know how to handle your own irrational emotions, so it’s difficult, to be honest in front of your children without being angry or afraid.
-Regardless of age.
+You know you can’t confide in them—they can’t be your confidants—but you also don’t know how to handle your own irrational emotions, so it’s difficult to be honest in front of your children without being angry or afraid, regardless of age.